 Chronic endothelial damage may be the most common type of vasculitis, and the leading cause of end-organ insufficiencies, aging, and death in the human being (1-4).
 Much higher blood pressure (BP) of the afferent vasculature may be the major underlying mechanism by inducing recurrent injuries on vascular endothelium.
 Probably, whole afferent vasculature including capillaries are mainly involved in the process.
-Thus the term venosclerosis is not famous in the medical literature.
-Due to the chronic endothelial damage, inflammation, edema, and fibrosis, vascular walls thicken, their lumens narrow, and they lose their elastic nature, and eventually reduce blood flow to terminal organs and increase systolic BP further.
-Some of the well-known underlying causes and indicators of the inflammatory process are physical inactivity, sedentary lifestyle, animal-rich diet, smoking, alcohol, overweight, hypertriglyceridemia, dyslipidemia, impaired fasting glucose, impaired glucose tolerance, white coat hypertension (WCH), chronic inflammations and infections, and prolonged cancers for the development of terminal consequences including obesity, hypertension (HT), diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), coronary heart disease (CHD), chronic renal disease (CRD), mesenteric ischemia, osteoporosis, stroke, other end-organ insufficiencies, early aging, and premature death (5-10).
+Therefore the term of venosclerosis is not as famous as atherosclerosis in the literature.
+Due to the chronic endothelial damage, inflammation, edema, and fibrosis, vascular walls thicken, their lumens narrow, and they lose their elastic nature, which eventually reduces blood flow to the terminal organs and increases systolic BP further.
+Some of the well-known underlying causes and indicators of the inflammatory process are physical inactivity, sedentary lifestyle, animal-rich diet, smoking, alcohol, overweight, hypertriglyceridemia, dyslipidemia, impaired fasting glucose, impaired glucose tolerance, white coat hypertension (WCH), chronic inflammation and infections, and prolonged cancers for the development of terminal consequences including obesity, hypertension (HT), diabetes mellitus (DM), cirrhosis, peripheric artery disease (PAD), chronic obstructive pulmonary disease (COPD), coronary heart disease (CHD), chronic renal disease (CRD), mesenteric ischemia, osteoporosis, stroke, other end-organ insufficiencies, early aging, and premature death (5-8).
 Although early withdrawal of the underlying causes can delay terminal consequences, after development of HT, DM, cirrhosis, COPD, CRD, CHD, PAD, mesenteric ischemia, osteoporosis, stroke, other end-organ insufficiencies, and aging, endothelial changes cannot be reversed completely due to their fibrotic nature.
-The underlying causes and terminal consequences are researched under the titles of metabolic syndrome, aging syndrome, and accelerated endothelial damage syndrome in the literature, extensively (11-13).
-Although their normal limits have not been determined clearly yet, increased plasma triglycerides values may be one of the most sensitive indicators of the metabolic syndrome (14-17).
-Due to the growing evidence about the strong association between higher plasma triglycerides and prevalence of CHD, Adult Treatment Panel (ATP) III determined lower cutpoints for triglycerides abnormalities than did ATP II (18, 19).
-Although ATP II determined the normal plasma triglycerides values as lower than 200 mg/dL in 1994 (19), World Health Organisation in 1999 (20) and ATP III in 2001 reduced the normal limits as lower than 150 mg/dL (18).
-Although these cutpoints, there are still suspicions about the safest values of plasma triglycerides in the plasma (15-17).
-Beside that although the higher sensitivity of plasma triglycerides in the metabolic syndrome, basic functions and desired values of high density lipoproteins (HDL) and low density lipoproteins (LDL) are still suspicious (21).
-We tried to understand the most desired values of HDL in the metabolic syndrome.
+The underlying causes and terminal consequences are researched under the titles of metabolic syndrome, aging syndrome, and accelerated endothelial damage syndrome in the literature, extensively (9-11).
+Although their normal limits have not been determined clearly yet, increased plasma triglycerides values may be one of the most sensitive indicators of the metabolic syndrome (12-15).
+Due to the growing evidence about the strong association between higher plasma triglycerides and prevalence of CHD, Adult Treatment Panel (ATP) III determined lower cutpoints for triglycerides abnormalities than did ATP II (16, 17).
+Although ATP II determined the normal plasma triglycerides values as lower than 200 mg/dL in 1994 (17), World Health Organisation in 1999 (18) and ATP III in 2001 reduced the normal limits as lower than 150 mg/dL (16).
+Although these cutpoints, there are still suspicions about the safest values of plasma triglycerides in the plasma (13-15).
+Beside that despite the higher sensitivity of plasma triglycerides in the metabolic syndrome, basic functions and desired values of high density lipoproteins (HDL) and low density lipoproteins (LDL) are still suspicious (19).
+We tried to understand the most desired values of HDL, LDL, and triglycerides in the plasma.